hyperledger/fabric/docs/source/cc_service.md

 * provide chaincode endpoint information in a `connection.json` file placed in the release directory.
 The `bin/run` section describes the `connection.json` file

 There is plenty of flexibility to gathering the above information.
 The sample scripts in the [External builder and launcher sample scripts](#external-builder-and-launcher-sample-scripts) illustrate a simple approach to providing the information.
 As an example of flexibility, consider packaging couchdb index files (see [Add the index to your chaincode folder](couchdb_tutorial.html#add-the-index-to-your-chaincode-folder)).
-Sample scripts below describe an approach to packaging the files into code.tar.gz.
+Sample scripts below describe an approach to packaging the files into myccpackage.tar.gz.

 ```
 tar cfz code.tar.gz connection.json metadata
-tar cfz $1-pkg.tgz metadata.json code.tar.gz
+tar cfz myccpackage.tgz metadata.json code.tar.gz
 ```

 ## Configuring a peer to process external chaincode